|

 a.
 He denounced secrecy.
 His life was an open book.
 He did not try to hide things and be dishonest.

 ILLUS: Peter Jennings Special on TV, Thur.
 3/16/95.
-ABC presented "In the Name of God" on March 16, 1995.
+ABC presented a program titled, "In the Name of God" on March 16, 1995.
 Peter Jennings analyzed some of the growing churches/movements in the U.S., and concluded with this question, "As these churches try to attract sell-out crowds, are they in danger of selling out the gospel?"
 Now years later we know the answer to Jennings statement.
 Yes, many churches, have sold out the Gospel in order to have large numbers and lots of money.
 A watered down gospel is not the saving Gospel of Jesus Christ.
+This selling out of the Gospel was the foundation of the heretical movement today that is called the "emerging church."

 1. He further says the god of this world, that means Satan has blinded those who can not see it.